 Today has literally been years in the making.
 For a very long time, I’ve been wanting to create an in-depth series on how to make sourdough bread from scratch — like, the kind that is formed entirely from wild yeast, looks like artisan bread and tastes like the kind of bread you get from a bakery but you bake it AT HOME.
 I’m here to take you by the hand and help you every step of the way until you, too, have a beautiful baked loaf of sourdough in your own kitchen.
 It’s possible, and you CAN do it.
 I totally believe in you.

 HOW TO MAKE SOURDOUGH BREAD: WHAT TO EXPECT FROM THIS SERIES

-Next week, I’ll share my step-by-step guide on how to make sourdough bread, from starter to loaf.
+Third, I share my step-by-step guide on how to make my favorite sourdough bread recipe, from starter to loaf.

-And finally, I’ll conclude with a post in Q&A format answering all of your questions about sourdough, plus share a few resources that have helped me in my sourdough baking journey.
+And finally, I conclude with a post in Q&A format sharing my best sourdough baking tips and resources that have helped me in my sourdough baking journey.

 STAY UP TO DATE ON HOW TO MAKE SOURDOUGH BREAD